SDS-EPFL/pygraphon/README.md

 python setup.py install --prefix="installdir"
 ```

 where `matlabroot` is the path to your matlab installation and `ìnstalldir` is the path to your virtual environment.
+Please check which version of `python` works with which version of `matlab` to save you a lot of pain

 ## 👐 Contributing